CCX-Stingray/Getting-Started/vnf/README.md

 Use `arch/arm64/boot/dts/broadcom/stingray/custom/bcm958804a8046i/bcm958804a8046i-pcie-iommu.dtb` as the DTB.

+In our tests, we used kernel version 4.14.119.

 #### VM Image
 We use an image from the Ubuntu [cloud image repository](https://cloud-images.ubuntu.com/bionic/).

+### Installation and Usage
+Clone this repository on the SmartNIC, then `cd Getting-Started/vnf`

 #### cloud-init
 The Ubuntu virtual machine images have [cloud-init](https://cloudinit.readthedocs.io/en/latest/#) installed.
 We use it to add SSH public keys to the image which allows us to access the VM once it is running.
 They are passed as part of the cloud-init metadata in the form of an ISO image on a virtual CD-ROM drive that the VM can read.

-Edit the `user-data` file to replace the SSH key with your SSH public key on the SmartNIC (since you will be ssh'ing to the VM from the SmartNIC).
+* Edit the `user-data` file to replace the SSH key with your SSH public key on the SmartNIC (since you will be ssh'ing to the VM from the SmartNIC).
 ```
     ssh-authorized-keys:
       - ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQRR..........nqQMJvZovKl0Tto9PB root@localhost.localdomain
 ```

-Then run `mk-ci-iso.sh`
+* Then run `mk-ci-iso.sh`

 #### Creating the VFs.
 To create the VFs and prepare them to be attached to the VM, run `create_vfs.sh`.